NorfairKing/template-cli/README.md

 There is a single haskell package in `fooBar-cli`.
 It contains the following structure:

-- The entry point in `FooBar.Cli`
+- The entry point in `Foo.Bar.Cli`
-- Option parsing in `FooBar.Cli.OptParse`
+- Option parsing in `Foo.Bar.Cli.OptParse`
-- The (read-only) environment and related functions in `FooBar.Cli.Env`
+- The (read-only) environment and related functions in `Foo.Bar.Cli.Env`
-- Individual commands in `FooBar.Cli.<command>`.
-There is an example in `FooBar.Cli.Commands.Greet`
+- Individual commands in `Foo.Bar.Cli.<command>`.
+There is an example in `Foo.Bar.Cli.Commands.Greet`

 ### OptParse

 The option parsing is based on [the option parsing template](https://github.com/NorfairKing/template-optparse).
 It is included in this template so you will not need to also buy the option parsing template.

-For more information about how to use the option parsing, follow the instructions in `template-cli/src/FooBar/Cli/OptParse.hs`.
+For more information about how to use the option parsing, follow the instructions in `template-cli/src/Foo/Bar/Cli/OptParse.hs`.

 ### Nix build